iifl-logo-icon 1

 (d) There are no overdue amounts in respect of the loans granted to companies.

-(f) According to the information & explanation given to us, the Company has not granted any loans or advances in the nature of loans either repayable on demand or without specifying any terms or period of repayment.
+(f) According to the information & explanation given to us, the Company has not granted any loans or advances in loans either repayable on demand or without specifying any terms or period of repayment.

 5. According to the information and explanations given to us, the Company has not accepted any deposits from the public within the meaning of the directions issued by Reserve Bank of India (RBI) and the provisions of Sections 73 to 76 or any other relevant provisions of the Act and rules framed thereunder.